chanmix51/elcaro/documentation/article.md

 [Pomm](http://pomm.coolkeums.org) is an **Object Model Manager** dedicated to the PostgreSQL relational database engine.
 What is an object model manager ?

-It is upon all an object hydtrator using a converter between PHP and PostgreSQL to ensure a boolean in Postgres will be seen in PHP as is and so on for arrays, key -> value store HStore, geometric types, XML, JSON, etc.
+It is upon all an object hydrator using a converter between PHP and PostgreSQL to ensure a boolean in Postgres will be seen in PHP as is and so on for arrays, key -> value store HStore, geometric types, XML, JSON, etc.

 This conversion functionality is really important since elements types in PostgreSQL are a pillar of the constraint based schema structure.
 The possibility to extend PostgreSQL types set with custom types is taken in account.